 The company has developed several concept cars that featured alternative propulsion, including fuel-cell, hybrid electric, and fully electric powertrains.
 Back in 2007, they showcased seven hybrids at the Frankfurt Motor Show.
 One of the vehicles was an F700 concept equipped with a hybrid-electric setup.
 It featured the DiesOtto motor.
 Then, in 2009, Mercedes revealed three BlueZERO vehicles during the North American International Auto Show.
 Each one had a different powertrain: gasoline-hybrid, fuel-cell electric or battery-electric engine.
 That same year, they revealed the Vision S500 PHEV concept car that had a 19-mile electric range.

 Mercedes developed their F-Cell fuel cell vehicle starting in 2002.
+This was Mercedes Benz’ first car with an electric drive train offered to the public.
 It was based on their B-Class and featured a 250-mile range.
 The release of this newer model began in 2014.
 In 2009, they launched the S400 BlueHYBRID which was the first production hybrid to use a lithium-ion battery.
 They also released the SLS AMG E-Cell in 2013.
 It was a fully electric version of the popular SLS sports coupe.

 In 2018, Mercedes opened a sixth battery factory which made it a competitor to the all-electric Tesla company.
 These six factories are situated on three continents.
 Starting in 2019, the company planned to release the electric EQ brand of SUVs.
 They also plan to invest $11 billion by 2022 to ensure that they have a hybrid or fully electric version of each model available.